SwissOpenEM/swissopenem.github.io/roadmap.markdown

 ---
 layout: page
-title: Current Roadmap
+title: Current Timeline
-permalink: /roadmap/
+permalink: /timeline/
 subtitle: The time schedule for our project
 tags:
-  - Project roadmap
+  - Project timeline
   - Time schedule
   - Project timeline
   - Project details
   - Project milestones
 ---

 You can find a complete overview of everything this project delivers on the <a href="/deliverables">Deliverables</a> page.
-Sub-goals have been defined in the roadmap in order to visualise the course of the project over time.
+Sub-goals have been defined in the timeline in order to visualise the course of the project over time.

 The description of the individual components and their function can be found <a href="/software">here</a>.